 Rather than asking “Do I need a toner?”, the better question is: What is my skin asking for?

 If your skin feels balanced and looks great without one, skip it.
-But if you’re struggling with dullness, dryness, breakouts, or product absorption, the right toner could be the missing piece.
+But if your goal is to combat dullness, dryness, acne, or product absorption, the right toner could be the missing piece.